Need to talk? Call 1800 882 436.

 What are the emotional effects of miscarriage?

-Having a miscarriage can lead to a many different emotions.
-It is important you recognise that there is no right or wrong way to feel.
-When you have a miscarriage, there are support services available to help you and your partner.
+Having a miscarriage can lead to many different emotions.
+There are support services available to help you and your partner.

 The effect of a miscarriage on your relationship